cnguyen-uk/An-Introduction-to-Intermediate-Python/README.md

 ### Positional and Keyword Arguments

-Typically when a function is called, we must pass arguments in the order in which the parameters are listed in the function signature.
+Typically, when a function is called, we must pass arguments in the order in which the parameters are listed in the function signature.
 These passed arguments are called *positional arguments*.

 If we want to pass arguments in any order, then we need to explicitly pass the name of parameters as arguments (along with their values).
 These explicitly named arguments are called *keyword arguments*.